-The protective window and the optics under the protective window are hot after a measurement.
-Under the optics extension is an opening with the absorber.
+After a measurement the absorber below the protective window/exchangeable cassette is hot.
+Under the protective window/exchangeable cassette is an opening with the absorber.
 Touching the hot absorber can cause serious burns.

-- Do not clean or exchange the protective window directly after a measurement. - ▶ Let the device cool down for an adequate period of time. - Do not grab inside the opening under the optics extension.
+- Do not clean or exchange the protective window directly after a measurement. - Let the device cool down for an adequate period of time. - ▶ Do not grab inside the opening under the protective window/exchangeable cassette.